gplepage/vegas/doc/source/tutorial.rst

-    The integrator is trained in the first step, as it adapts to the integrand, and so is more or less fully adapted from the start in the second step which yields:
+    The integrator is trained in the first step, as it adapts to the integrand, and so is more or less fully adapted from the start in the second step, which yields:

     .. literalinclude:: eg1d.out